 Frozen burritos maker relocates after recall, listeria scare

-The New Mexico company that recalled more than 252,000 pounds of frozen burritos because of possible listeria contamination says they're relocating.
-The New Mexico company that recalled more than 252,000 pounds of frozen burritos because of possible listeria contamination says they're relocating.
+The New Mexico company that recalled more than 252,000 pounds of frozen burritos because of possible listeria contamination says it's relocating.
+Green Chile Concepts LLC said it will start making food products at its new manufacturing plant starting Monday in a long-planned move.

 Add your comments below